danjwait/fprime/GpsApp/docs/GpsTutorial.md

 ```
 If you wish, you can save your work by committing to this branch.

+## Setup the Application Directory Structure

+**Create the GpsApp, Top, and Gps directories:**
+Go to the `fprime` directory at the top of the repository branch and run `mkdir GpsApp` to create the directory for the GpsApp deployment (this is following the pattern with the `/Ref` application).
+Change into that directory (`cd GpsApp`) and then create the directory for the Topology (`mkdir Top`) and the Gps component (`mkdir Gps`).
+The `Top` directory will contain the topology information for the application "GpsApp" and the `GpsApp/Gps` directory will contain the files for your GPS device.

+Within the topology we can and will refer to other components in directories outside the `GpsApp` directory, as with the previous tutorials.
+This would be a good discussion with your team, as to how you want to structure the directories for multi-purpose components vs application -specific directories.

+## The GpsApp Topology
+This tutorial will walk through a bit more of making an application topology "from scratch."
+The steps are:
+ - Define and create the FPP models for the topology (instances.fpp and topology.fpp)
+ - Create the Main.cpp file
+ - Create the TopologyDefs.hpp and TopologyDefs.cpp files
+ - Create the CMakeLists files

+### Construct the Topology FPP Model
+**Create the FPP model files:**
+In the `GpsApp/Top` directory create a set of files:
+ - `instances.fpp` : this will define the list of [component instances](https://fprime-community.github.io/fpp/fpp-users-guide.html#Defining-Component-Instances) and their names in the application
+ - `topology.fpp` : this will define the [relationships between the component](https://fprime-community.github.io/fpp/fpp-users-guide.html#Defining-Topologies) instances

 ## The Gps Component

-Unlike the [MathComponent Tutorial](https://github.com/nasa/fprime/tree/devel/docs/Tutorials/MathComponent) We can jump directly to creating the `Gps` component, since this component will only make use of existing ports and types.
+Unlike the [MathComponent Tutorial](https://github.com/nasa/fprime/tree/devel/docs/Tutorials/MathComponent) we can jump directly to creating the `Gps` component, since this component will only make use of existing ports and types.
 The steps are:

 -  Construct the FPP model
 -  Add the model to the project
 -  Build the stub implementation
  - Complete the implementation

-### Construct the FPP Model
+### Construct the Gps Component FPP Model

-**Create the GpsApp, Top, and Gps directories:**
-Go to the `fprime` directory at the top of the repository branch and run `mkdir GpsApp` to create the directory for the GpsApp deployment (this is following the pattern with the `/Ref` applicaiton).
-Change into that directory (`cd GpsApp`) and then create the directory for the Topoloogy (`mkdir Top`) and the Gps component (`mkdir Gps`) and then change into the Gps directory.
-This directory will contain the files for your GPS device.

 **Create the FPP model files:**
 In the `GpsApp/Gps` directory create a set of files: